Veerprism/delani/README.md

 No bugs so far.
 Working clean.
 ## Technologies Used
 HTML5,CSS and Javascript
+Works well on older browsers.
+No quirks so far especially on IE.
 ## Support and contact details
 You can contact me via:
 Email:jkmigiro@gmail.com